NovoNordisk-OpenSource/mighty.component/README.md

 ## Usage

-Functions inside `mighty.standards` are not meant to be called directly, but instead used as input to the `mighty` framework for automatic generation of ADaM programs.
+`mighty.standards` provide generic classes to work with standard components, and helper functions to retrieve them.
+For now it also holds a small temporary library of components.

-See `vignette("mighty-standards")` on how to create new standard components.
+See `vignette("mighty-standards")` on how to work with standard components.